rui-vas-tech/rui-vas-tech/README.md

-# Product Lead & Solutions Architect
+# Senior Product Manager

 - 👋 Hi, I’m Rui Vas
 - 🗣️ I speak Portuguese, English, Spanish and a bit of French
-- 👀 I’m interested in Systems - AI, Robotics, Biomechanics and Psychology
+- 👀 I’m interested in Systems - AI, Robotics, Biology and Psychology
 - 🌱 I’m currently learning how to use multi-agent AI systems - autogen, langchain, crewai
-- 💞️ I’m looking to collaborate on applications of LLMs to business and social impact
+- 🚀 I’m looking to work on large-scale applications of AI with positive impact
 - 📫 How to reach me at rui.vasconcelos.mail@gmail.com, or via whatsapp on (+351) 91 9154539, on [github](https://github.com/rui-vas-tech), or [linkedin](https://linkedin.com/in/rui-vas)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm a great dancer, and musician at times
+- ⚡ Fun fact: I love Kung Fu, dance, and singing

-  This is my second github account - see my first one [here](https://github.com/rui-vas).

 ## Experience